maexlich/NumpyBuiltinExample/README.md

 Numpy Builtin Example
 =====================

+DISCLAMER: This is an adapted version of the NumpyBuiltinExample from patmarion and adopted to a highly specific use case (BOINC project iGEM@Home).
+Maybe the code is of some use for people trying to get a statically linked portable python binary set up.

 This project demonstrates how to build a basic program that embeds Python and NumPy.
 The compiled binary uses static linking and frozen modules in order to be fully standalone.
 NumPy and the Python